nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [cloudsavvyit.com: How to Scale Docker Containers Across Servers Using Kubernetes](https://www.cloudsavvyit.com/13039/how-to-scale-docker-containers-across-servers-using-kubernetes/)
 * [Kubernetes.
 Label and Selector.
 Important Topic.
 Identify object in cluster.
 CKA Exam Tips](https://www.youtube.com/watch?app=desktop&v=Vh3piGAxcf8&ab_channel=AlokKumar)
 * [thenewstack.io: Cloud Foundry Summit: Kubernetes Must Do Better by Developers](https://thenewstack.io/cloud-foundry-summit-kubernetes-must-do-better-by-developers/)
-* [nextplatform.com: KUBERNETES EXPANDS FROM CONTAINERS TO INFRASTRUCTURE MANAGEMENT 🌟](https://www.nextplatform.com/2021/08/02/kubernetes-expands-from-containers-to-infrastructure-management) **More and more in the middleware layer, not in the hardware**
 * [itnext.io: How to create Kubernetes home lab on an old laptop with K3s](https://itnext.io/how-to-create-kubernetes-home-lab-on-an-old-laptop-1de6cc12c13e)
 * [itnext.io: How to deploy a single Kubernetes cluster across multiple clouds using k3s and WireGuard](https://itnext.io/how-to-deploy-a-single-kubernetes-cluster-across-multiple-clouds-using-k3s-and-wireguard-a5ae176a6e81)
 * [ithands-on.com: Kubernetes 101 : Extending the container's functionalities - Sidecar containers](https://www.ithands-on.com/2021/07/kubernetes-101-extending-containers.html)
 * [itnext.io: How to Add MySql & MongoDB to a Kubernetes .Net Core Microservice Architecture](https://itnext.io/databases-in-a-kubernetes-angular-net-core-microservice-arch-a0c0ae23dca9) How to add a MySQL DB and a MongoDB replica set in K8S on Docker desktop using persistent volumes and access the databases from ASP.NET Core, C# and Angular
-* [medium: Replication Controller Vs ReplicaSets in Kubernetes](https://medium.com/geekculture/replication-controller-vs-replicasets-in-kubernetes-7b780e4d09d5) Learn why we need replication and how replication works in Kubernetes.
-Scale the application using the kubectl scale command.
-* [thenewstack.io: Monolithic Development Practices Kill Powerful Kubernetes Benefits 🌟🌟](https://thenewstack.io/monolithic-development-practices-kill-powerful-kubernetes-benefits/) **"It’s not about the economy of data, it’s about speed and nimbleness of data.
-The benefits of using Kubernetes and microservices is incredible — just make sure you know how to fully wield its power!"**
 * [itnext.io: Expose Open Policy Agent/Gatekeeper Constraint Violations for Kubernetes Applications with Prometheus and Grafana](https://itnext.io/expose-open-policy-agent-gatekeeper-constraint-violations-with-prometheus-and-grafana-6b7ac92ea07f)
 * [thenewstack.io: How Airbnb and Twitter Cut Back on Microservice Complexities](https://thenewstack.io/how-airbnb-and-twitter-cut-back-on-microservice-complexities/)
 * Some useful and promising Kubernetes projects to follow: